nekos-best/docs/docs/getting-started/api-reference.md

 # API Reference

-## User-Agent

-All requests must include a `User-Agent` header.
-We'd appreciate it if you included your app name, version, and website link in the following format: `APP_NAME/VERSION (WEBSITE_URL)`.
-For example: `NekoApp/1.0 (https://example.com)`

-Please do not use generic strings or spoof browser `User-Agent` values such as `Mozilla/5.0 ...`, unless the request is actually coming from a browser.
-These are likely to get your requests blocked.

 ## Rate Limits

 Every response includes the following headers to help you track and respect rate limits: